SalusiweH/SalusiweH/README.md

 Data Analyst | Operations Analyst
 ---------------------------------

 After graduating with a chemical engineering degree, I found a passion for data analytics.
 Having completed the Google Data Analytics course, I am currently working on SQL and Tableau projects.
-I have garnered experience as an operations analyst in supply chain planning and looking to grow as a data analyst.
+I have garnered experience as an operations analyst in manufacturing and supply chain planning and now looking to grow as a data analyst.

 Excited for the journey ahead!